 - Simplify the document.

 - Send the spec to development.

 Product specification and Hygger

 Hygger.io product management platform will assist you to draft product ideas into complete product specs.
-Use a smart Roadmap for systemizing all your initiatives and ideas and Backlog Priority Chart for managing product backlog and defining the most urgent important tasks.
+Use a smart Roadmap for systemizing all your initiatives and ideas and Backlog Priority Chart for managing the product backlog and defining the most urgent important tasks.

 Try Hygger free today.